pijng/moonlogs/docs/docs/usage/basics.md

 If you send a duplicate request to create a schema with an existing `name`, then instead of creating a new schema, the existing one will be updated.
 This simplifies the creation/update of schemas when starting your application.
 :::

-## 4. Send events
+## 4. Send records

-After creating the `schema`, you can send your first `event` to this schema.
-To do this, you need to prepare the `event` payload, which must consist of the following attributes:
+After creating the `schema`, you can send your first `record` to this schema.
+To do this, you need to prepare the `record` payload, which must consist of the following attributes:

 * `schema_name`: the textual identifier of the existing schema (`schema.name`)
-* `text`: text of the event that will be shown in Web UI
+* `text`: text of the record that will be shown in Web UI
 * `query`: a set of parameters from the schema fields (`schema.fields[]`).
-This set determines the grouping of events.
+This set determines the grouping of records.

-For example, the basic request to create an event with simple payload would look like the following:
+For example, the basic request to create an record with simple payload would look like the following:

 ```bash
 curl --location --request POST '<host:port>/api/logs' \